-From the analysis, the researcher concludes that there was a significant effect between singing performance and without singing performance on students' pronounciation in english words especially in words of "Ch" /tf/ and "Dj" /dʒ/ sounds.
-In other words in singing performance on pronounciation has a significant effect for students' pronounciation.
+From the analysis, the researcher concludes that there was a significant effect between singing performance and without singing performance on students' pronounciation in english words especially in words of "Ch" /tʃ/ and "Dj" /dʒ/

 The result of statistical analysis for level of significance 0, 05 with degree of freedom (df)= N-1, where (N) = 20, df = 19.
-The probability value was smaller than $\alpha$ (0.00<0.05).
+The probability value was smaller than α (0.00<0.05).
 It indicated that the alternative hypothesis (H1) was accepted and the null hypothesis (H0) was rejected.
 It means that singing performance has a significant effect for students' pronounciation.